-I RIDE THIS bike everyday, but it doesn’t always look this good; sometimes she looks like a pig farmer’s bike.
+I RIDE THIS Harley-Davidson everyday, but it doesn’t always look this good; sometimes she looks like a pig farmer’s bike.

 I bought it from Dr Desmo’s about four years ago.
 It was a black Softail, very much as is bar the colour and a few personal touches, so whoever built the bike did a very good job.
 I believe he wanted to get into riding Ducatis, to change his style of riding, although I’m not 100 percent sure.